 Joëlle looks forward to meeting you and your child and to sharing with you the joy of music!

 Nicole Wassink founded Making Music Meaningful in 2006.
-She holds a Bachelor of Education (Elementary) and a Master of Business Administration from the University of Victoria in British Columbia, Canada.
-She received her training as an early childhood music educator at the Royal Conservatory of Music.
-Nicole’s love of music was nurtured by guitar and voice lessons as a child and teenager.
-She started playing the flute in her teens and learned to play the recorder and the ukulele during her university studies.
-She also taught an elementary school choir for 5 years.
+She holds a Bachelor of Education (Elementary), a Master of Business Administration and received her training as an early childhood music educator at the Royal Conservatory of Music in Toronto.

 Nicole operated Making Music Meaningful from 2006 to 2016.
 Following a foot injury, she hired contractors to replace her on a sessional basis before officially passing the torch to Joëlle Perrier in 2017.
-Nicole currently serves as coach and mentor to Joëlle.
+Nicole served as coach and mentor to Joëlle for 2 years.